School Aim For Attendance is that all children have an attendance figure of no less than 96%

 Approved Educational Activity – This covers types of supervised educational activity undertaken offsite but with the approval of the school.

-The registers close at 9.30am.
-Any child arriving between 9.00am and 9.30am will enter school via the office reception
+The registers close at 9.05 am.
+Any child arriving after 8.40am will enter school via the office.

 My Child is unable to attend school